Lack of market regulation and oversight means that activist investing is now required from us all.

 Try and Try Again – When Activist Investors get it wrong?

-Investors were not convinced and the stock promptly rose and moved to new all-time high in 2013.
-But Ackman is not one to give up and he renewed his attack in July 2014.
-The stock is now down 63%.
+Investors were not convinced, and the stock promptly rose and moved to a new all-time high in 2013.
+But Ackman is not one to give up, and he renewed his attack in July 2014.
+In 2018 Ackman finally gave up his pursuit of Herbalife, which in 202 has a stock price of $51.

 If Herbalife is a truly unsustainable business model, then Ackman certainly did the right thing highlighting this to the lazy money.
 Ultimately pyramid schemes will fail.